hahearn73/block_cipher/stream_cipher/README.md

 This is a simple xor stream cipher.

 ### Compilation
-Run `make` to create executable and `make clean` to clean directory
+Run `make` to create executable and `make clean` to clean directory,

 ### Execution
 ```